$66

 Average donation

-Raised in total
+Raised in three years

-Research hrs. funded
+Research hours funded